 &lt;sup>9 It should be noted that the classification criteria for health hazards usually include a tiered scheme in which test data available on the complete mixture are considered as the first tier in the evaluation, followed by the applicable bridging principles, and lastly, cut-off values/concentration limits or additivity.
 However, this approach is not used for Reproductive Toxicity.
-These criteria for Reproductive Toxicity consider the cut-off values/concentration limits as the primary tier and allow the classification to be modified only on a case-bycase evaluation based on available test data for the mixture as a whole.
+These criteria for Reproductive Toxicity consider the cut-off values/ concentration limits as the primary tier and allow the classification to be modified only on a case-bycase evaluation based on available test data for the mixture as a whole.

-TABLE A.7.1-CUT-OFF VALUES/CONCENTRATION LIMITS OF INGREDIENTS OF A MIXTURE CLASSIFIED AS REPRODUCTIVE TOXICANTS OR FOR EFFECTS ON OR VIA LACTATION THAT TRIGGER CLASSIFICATION OF THE MIXTURE and these changes are relevant
+TABLE A.7.1-CUT-OFF VALUES/CONCENTRATION LIMITS OF INGREDIENTS OF A MIXTURE CLASSIFIED AS REPRODUCTIVE TOXICANTS OR FOR EFFECTS ON OR VIA LACTATION THAT TRIGGER CLASSIFICATION OF THE MIXTURE

-Ingredient classified as Cut-off values/concentration limits triggering classification of a mixture as Category 1 reproductive toxicant Category 2 reproductive toxicant Additional category for effects on or via lactation Category 1 reproductive toxicant ≥0.01% ≥0.01% ≥0.01%
+Cut-off values/concentration limits triggering classification of a mixture as Ingredient classified as Category 1 reproductive toxicant Category 2 reproductive toxicant Additional category for effects on or via lactation Category 1 reproductive toxicant Category 2 reproductive toxicant Additional category for effects on or via lactation ≥0.01% ≥0.01% ≥0.01%